- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 Can I set up a company but not trade?

 Yes.
 You can incorporate a company without trading.
-While dormant, you must still file accounts and a confirmation statement with Companies House.
-HMRC only needs to be informed once you start trading or generating taxable income.
+While it’s dormant, you must still file accounts and a confirmation statement with Companies House.
+HMRC only needs to hear from you once you start trading or generating taxable income, so there’s no CT600 to worry about until then.

 Does a non-trading company need a bank account?

-No. A limited company only requires a business bank account once it begins trading.
-A dormant or non-trading company can exist without one, although some directors open one to separate startup costs.
+No. A limited company only needs a business bank account once it starts trading.
+A dormant or non-trading company can exist without one.
+That said, some directors open one anyway to keep early startup costs separate from personal spending.

-For Corporation Tax, trading means carrying on business activity with the intent to make a profit.
+Trading means carrying on business activity with the intent to make a profit.
 Examples include selling goods or services, charging rent, or making gains on assets.
-Even small amounts of interest or investment income can count as trading for HMRC.
+Even small amounts of interest or investment income can count for HMRC, so it’s worth checking before you assume your company is dormant.

 When must I register for Corporation Tax if my company starts trading?

 You must register within 3 months of becoming active.
 Active means trading or receiving income, not simply incorporating.
-Missing this deadline triggers HMRC penalties, so register as soon as you issue invoices or earn income.
+Miss this deadline and you risk HMRC penalties, so register as soon as you issue invoices or earn income rather than waiting for a reminder that may never arrive.

-Pre-trading activities such as drafting a business plan, designing a website, or sourcing suppliers are not trading in HMRC’s view.
-You can carry out these tasks while your company is dormant, but the moment you start invoicing or selling, you must register for Corporation Tax.
+Pre-trading activities like drafting a business plan, designing a website or sourcing suppliers aren’t trading in HMRC’s view.
+You can do these while your company is dormant.
+The moment you start invoicing or selling, though, the clock starts and you must register for Corporation Tax within three months.

 Is a Company Tax Return the same as a Self Assessment tax return?

 No. A Company Tax Return (CT600) is filed by limited companies to report profits and pay Corporation Tax.
-A Self Assessment return (SA100) is filed by individuals such as sole traders, landlords or company directors to pay personal Income Tax.
+A Self Assessment return (SA100) is filed by individuals, such as sole traders, landlords or company directors, to pay personal Income Tax.
+They’re separate filings with separate deadlines.